 By the time spring rolls around we are glad to see the snow melt.
 Though the snowy high country is sublime our hearts begin to yearn for that first long trill of a Varied Thrush, the pink flash of a salmonberry blossom, the blinding white blossoms of trilliums and at higher elevations, flowery constellations of yellow glacier lilies and white avalanche lilies.

-Spring is bi-polar.
-Summer one minute, winter the next.
+Spring weather can feel like summer one minute, winter the next.
 Trails may be snow-free but are often muddy.
 Wear boots and gaiters and dress accordingly.
 Get an up-to-date weather forecast, check with the park before you go to make sure the trail you want to explore is open.

 Be prepared for the unexpected any time of the year and enjoy our bountiful park.